leuchtLurch/torobert/README.md

 # torobert
-A talking trophy on the wall
+a babbling trophy on the wall